Notification de participation par Blackrock Inc.

-Bruxelles, le mercredi 1 avril 2020, 08h30 CEST --- Conformément à la législation et réglementation en matière de transparence financière (loi du 2 mai 2007), BlackRock Inc. (55 East 52nd Street, New York, NY, 10055, U.S.A.) a envoyé à Solvay différentes notifications de transparence ces derniers jours indiquant qu’il avait franchi différentes fois le seuil de 3%.
-Voici un résumé des différents mouvements:
+Bruxelles, le lundi 6 avril 2020, 08h30 CEST --- Conformément à la législation et réglementation en matière de transparence financière (loi du 2 mai 2007), BlackRock Inc. (55 East 52nd Street, New York, NY, 10055, U.S.A.) a envoyé à Solvay une notification de transparence indiquant qu’il avait franchi le seuil de 3%.
+Voici un résumé du mouvement:

 |Date à laquelle le seuil a été franchi